dnsimple/dnsimple-support/content/articles/new-plans-for-gold.markdown

 # I'm a Gold customer, what do the new plans mean for me?

 As an existing Gold customer, you do not need to make any changes today.
-You can continue using your current plan until at least the end of June, 2016.
+You can continue using your current plan, however you will not have access to new features in DNSimple as they are released.

 If you are managing a personal portfolio of domains then you may be able to save money on your monthly DNS subscription charges by switching to the new Personal plan.
 The Personal plan is $5 per month for up to 5 domains and then $0.50 per domain per month thereafter.
 Thus, if you have 11 domains, you could save $8 off your monthly bill by switching to the Personal plan.
 If you have 20 domains, you could save $0.50 each month.